© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Usk Roman Site is a scheduled monument protected by Cadw under reference MM155.
 View the official record →

-Usk Roman Site is a Roman fort located in Monmouthshire, Wales, which was established during the early Roman conquest and occupation of Britain, likely founded in the late first century AD.
+Usk Roman Site is a Roman fort situated in Monmouthshire, Wales, that served as a significant military installation during the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM155.

 Usk Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Usk Roman Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM155.